 Nine Worlds; One Valkyries Trip To London’s Inclusive Fan Convention

 Conventions appeal to different fans for different reasons, whether it be comic con, a game expo, YouTube/Blogger convention or whatever the medium but one common factor in all of these conventions is the possibility to meet other like-minded fans!
 As well as hopefully getting the chance to meet your idols, this Valkyrie headed down to London in August to see what the score was.

 There is a Con though that really thrives on fans, it is called Nine Worlds (London’s Inclusive Fan Culture Convention).
 A Con with a difference – the difference being it is made by fans for fans to meet other fans and just enjoy and celebrate their fandom in all it’s crazy geekiness.

-It has been going since 2013 when it was first set up but I only heard about it last summer (2017) when I discovered that one talk held there was titled “It’s research!
+Nine Worlds has been going since 2013 but I only heard about it last summer (2017) when I discovered that one talk held there was titled “It’s research!
 Or Why it is ok to play over 100 hours of Dragon Age when you really should be writing.”
 This, as a huge Dragon Age fan since discovering Inquisition, spoke to me on a level that none of my immediate friends understood or appreciated.
-Unfortunately I was unable to attend Nine Worlds in 2017, but the fact that there was a time and place to have such a discussion on such a unique fan-based topic inspired me to endeavor to attend in 2018.
+Unfortunately I was unable to attend Nine Worlds in 2017, but the fact that there was a time and place to have such a discussion on such a unique fan-based topic inspired me to endeavour to attend in 2018.
 So as soon as the Early Bird Tickets became available I put my money where my heart wanted me to and I began to plan and save for a big solo adventure to London for Nine Worlds 2018.

 I also made another bold and brave and foolish decision to sign up as a Content Provider for Nine Worlds 2018!

 Why? – because why not?
-I have been a mega reader, hoarder and fan of all fiction featuring, adapting or retelling Norse Mythology for years and Nine Worlds provided me with the ideal and probably only platform where I could take the chance to share my enthusiasm and passion for the genre of Norse Fantasy.
-The Nine Worlds Team accepted my proposal, so, on top of saving for the hotel room on-site and booking train travel I also had to plan a lecture/talk – I was both really nervous and really excited!
+I have been a mega reader, hoarder and fan of all fiction featuring, adapting or retelling Norse Mythology for years.
+Nine Worlds provided me with the ideal and probably only platform where I could take the chance to share my enthusiasm and passion for the genre of Norse Fantasy.
+The Nine Worlds team accepted my proposal, so, on top of saving for the hotel room on-site and booking train travel I also had to plan a lecture/talk.
+I was both really nervous and really excited!
 The months, weeks and days soon dwindled down to departure day and then I was off down to London for what I hoped would be a fun and busy weekend.

-Now on to the fun bit – the various sessions and events and panel discussions!
-These were the ones I attended but over 50 were held each day of the convention so this is just a small sample of what fandom and genres were covered.
+Let’s talk next about the various sessions and events and panel discussions!
+These were the ones I attended but over 50 were held each day of the convention so this is just a small sample of what fandoms and genres were covered.

 Session One – LARP (Live Action Role Play).
 Speakers; Penny Jackson, Adam Dinwoodie, Mx RA Madgwick and Haplocke Spence